Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 main :: IO Int
 main =
-    stream (-1) "sheerEnd"  -- main returns (-1) if stream runs out.
+    stream (-1) "sheerEnd"  -- main returns -1 if stream runs out.

     $$ yyLex (const $ return ())
-        -- A simple analyzer here does nothing with the resulting reports from actions -- that are executed when corresponding patterns match some input.
+	-- As a simple analyzer, it does nothing here with the resulting reports from -- actions that are executed when corresponding patterns match some input.

     $$ rules [
         rule [regex|End|]   $ \s -> yyReturn 0,  -- main returns 0 if "End" is reached.